kmlprtsng/kmlprtsng.github.io/_posts/2016-01-06-authentication-with-meteor-angular-and-ionic.md

 title: "Authentication with Meteor, Angular and Ionic"
 ---

 Well, the Meteor authentication works out of the box and it's great but what if you want to use it with [Angular-Meteor](http://www.angular-meteor.com/) package and Ionic.
-I had to do that recently and it tooke me a while and gave me some grief but in the end it came out to be pretty simple.
-So let me share my secret recepie with you.
+I had to do that recently and it took me a while and gave me some grief but in the end it came out to be pretty simple.
+So let me share my secret recipe with you.

 I looked at the following tutorials initially to see how I would be able to achieve this: